 - fACE2fACE are small meetings for consulting about specific issues about care experience in Aberdeen and across Scotland and the UK.

 - Check out our newsletter which is published every quarter.
 It is full of information about what is happening and opportunities to engage and participate.
 You can download the latest issues from the Related documents section below.

 Who can get involved?

-- Residential/secure - in a children's home
+- Living in a children's home

 - Foster care - with a carer

-- Kinship - with family/friends
+- Kinship care - with family or friends

 What is a Champion's Board?